eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 11. Renamed `ServiceId::max_len()`
    into `ServiceId::max_number_of_characters()`

+12. Methods of `ServiceName` return a `ServiceNameError` instead of a `SemanticStringError`

-12. The following types no longer implement `Copy` (the only implement `Clone`):
+15. The following types no longer implement `Copy` (the only implement `Clone`):

 * `FixedSizeByteString`